mfelleisen/7GUI/Typed/README.md

 ## Adding Types to the Primitive GUI Solution

-The files in this directory are typed versions of the task files from the parent directory.
-I did not convert `task-7-exp.rkt`, because it doesn't belong to the proper GUI tasks.
+The files in this directory are *gradually* typed versions of the task files from the parent directory.
+I did not convert `task-7-exp.rkt`, `task-7-view.rkt`, and `double-click-canvas.rkt` because they don't belong to the proper GUI tasks or make the task interesting.

 From the design perspective, adding types was less useful than exploiting more of Racket's macro power.
 See [Macros/README](../Macros/README.md).
 But